Xavdidtheshadow/BroApi/README.md

 # BroApi
-Returns a random alternative to "bro"
+Returns a random alternative to "bro".
+Now with 200% more gender inclusivity!

-It's a simple flask server.
-Do with the code as you wish.
+## About

+Inspired by [this](https://www.facebook.com/groups/hackathonhackers/permalink/1131363910252426/) HH post.
+Built with flask, hosted on Heroku.

+## Routes

+* /bro
+* /broette
+* /nobro